OpusCapita/pim-integrations-groovy-api/README.md

-# PIM integrations groovy api
+# PIM Integrations Groovy API
 This Service exposes methods for standard customization.
-All you need is an AccessToken and the corresponding URL from the PIT (PIM-integrations-tool)
+All you need is an access token  and the URL to the [PIM Integrations Tool](https://github.com/OpusCapita/pim-integrations-tool).
+Please check the documentation within the PIM integrations tool for further details.

 ## Contributors
 If you wish to contribute, please open a pull request.